-SEO stands for Search Engine Optimization, and it’s the process of optimizing your entire online presence so you can rank higher in search engine results and be found by engaged couples and your target audience.
-You may think SEO has fundamentally changed in 2016.
-And you’d be right.
-I’m sure you’ve heard of the dreaded Panda, Penguin, and Hummingbird algorithm updates from Google.
-These cute and innocuous-sounding creatures ruined businesses from 2011.
-From that standpoint, SEO may sound tougher than ever.
-But really, it’s not.
+SEO stands for Search Engine Optimization, and it’s the process of optimizing your business’s entire online presence so you can rank higher in search engine results and be found by engaged couples and your target audience.

-The good news: SEO is easier than ever for normal folks like you and me.
+The good news: SEO success is absolutely possible for you.
 It’s no longer just about keywords and optimizing your website from a technical standpoint.
 In fact, anyone can start optimizing their website for search today!

 Let me repeat that, because it’s crucial.
-When you write an article or blog post, your job is to make it the most useful and valuable article or blog post on the entire internet.
+When you write an article or blog post, your job is to make it the most useful and most helpful post on that topic on the entire internet.

 Take a moment to let that sink in.

-If you can satisfactorily answer questions searchers have, and even give them the most useful and valuable information that they can find on the internet — perhaps information they didn’t even know they needed, — you will win at the search engine optimization game.
+If you can satisfactorily answer questions searchers have, and even give them the most useful and valuable information that they can find on the internet — perhaps information they didn’t even know they needed — you can win at the search engine optimization game.

-The bad news: SEO takes time and consistent effort on your part.
+The bad news: SEO takes time and patience on your part.
 Many wedding professionals get it wrong by rushing through it or ignoring it altogether.
-Here are the top 9 SEO mistakes I see wedding vendors make (and how to fix them easily).
+Here are the top 9 SEO mistakes that Christie and I see wedding vendors make (and how to fix them easily).

 Mistake #1: Not Doing Keyword Research

 Like many marketing endeavors, SEO starts with solid research.
-Every day, Google receives around 3,734,752,349 searches.
+It’s estimated that Google processes over 5.6 billion searches per day.
 Your job is to figure out the questions your Ideal Clients are asking, that you can answer.
-You’re looking for the topics they are interested in and the keywords they are using to find out how to solve a problem.
-This problem is special in that you can help them with it – and rank on a search engine!
+You’re looking for the topics they are interested in and the keywords they are using to find what they need or to solve a problem.
+This problem is special in that you can help them with it – and rank on a search engine

-There are numerous free and paid tools you can use.
-Regardless of the tool, when you’re conducting research, you want to keep these three things in mind:
+There are numerous free and paid tools you can use (linked at the end of this article).
+Regardless of the tool, when you’re conducting keyword research, you want to keep these three things in mind:

 - Competition: You want to identify keywords and phrases you can actually rank for, and

 Start by brainstorming a huge list of keywords based on your own experience.
-Take the list and start plugging terms into keyword search tools and to find keywords and phrases you think you can rank for.
-As you do your research, actively ask yourself, “Can I rank for these keywords?”
-There is a sweet spot between volume and competition that you’re looking for.
-In the end, you should have only a handful of keywords to work on at each time.
+Take the list and start plugging terms into keyword search tools to find keywords and phrases you think you can rank for.

 Mistake #2: Forgetting to Optimize for Location

-Be sure to optimize the file name, title, alt text and descriptions of your images with keywords and related terms to help with on-page SEO.
+Be sure to optimize the file name and alt text of your images to help with on-page SEO.
 Good image optimization will also help you to be found on Pinterest and Google Images searches.

 Optimizing image file sizes can speed up your site, which will help your rankings.
 Both Google and visitors hate slow-loading sites.
-Not only will Google penalize you for a slow site, but if it sees visitors “bouncing” out of your site quickly because they don’t want to wait for images to load, you may get a usability penalty too.
+If Google sees visitors “bouncing” out of your site quickly because they don’t want to wait for the page and its images to load, you may get moved down the search results.

 Many SEO companies are rebranding themselves as content marketing agencies, and for good reason.
 Google is a voracious reader with a huge appetite for fresh, relevant content.
 Therefore, creating high-quality, evergreen content is actually a secret weapon for ranking.

 It’s no longer enough to build a brochure-style website and walk away from it.
-You need a constant stream of content for Google to read and index in order for you to keep its attention.
-The added benefit is that you have a steady stream of great content to promote and re-promote on social media.
+You need to build a resource of helpful content for Google to read and index in order for you to keep its attention.
+The added benefit of blogging on your site is that you have a steady stream of great content to promote and repurpose on social media.

-I recommend blogging at least once per week and sitting down once per month to plan, outline, write, and schedule your posts.
+I recommend blogging about once per month and sitting down each quarter or in your slow season to plan, outline, write, and schedule your posts.

 Focus on producing high-quality content that your ideal clients, trusted colleagues and online influencers are likely to share.
 This type of “evergreen content” will serve as your website’s foundational content, addressing the myriad needs of your ideal clients.
 It also had the added benefit of attracting more links and engagement over time, which in turn affects what’s called your off-page SEO.